cncf/tag-security/security-whitepaper/v2/cloud-native-security-whitepaper.md

   external KMS encrypts the Data Encryption Key (DEK) that encrypts the secrets stored at rest.
 This method does have an option to cache DEKs in memory to reduce the dependency on the availability of the external KMS and faster decryption of secrets during workload creation time.

-* Encryption fully managed by the orchestrator
+Encryption fully managed by the orchestrator

 * This methodology encrypts the secrets stored in the orchestrator, but the encryption key is also managed by the orchestrator (i.e. a config file of the orchestrator)

-* No encryption
+No encryption

 * For example, with some orchestrators, secrets are base64 encoded and stored in clear-text in the key-value store by default

 Using an external secrets manager can limit the risks of using unencrypted secrets and ease the complexity of key management.
-Typically tools are provided as controllers, drivers or operators that can inject secrets at runtime and handle their rotations transparently
+Typically tools are provided as controllers, drivers or operators that can inject secrets at runtime and handle their rotations transparently.

 ##### Runtime